Certificate in Global Mine Waste Management

 Ready to deepen your expertise in mining waste management and learn from leaders in the field?

-Year 2: January 2021 to April 2021, including a 2 week in person session with a field trip planned for the spring of 2021.
+Year 2: September 2022 to December 2022, including a 2 week in person session with a field trip planned for the October/ November of 2022.

 The application deadlines are as follows: